idayatakinwale/Customer-Purchase-Prediction-in-E-Commerce/README.md

 - max_depth
 - min_samples_split

-This improved predictive performance.
+This improved predictive performance, (specifically maximizing ROC-AUC) over the baseline Random Forest configuration.

 ### Threshold Optimization

-A custom classification threshold was selected to **maximize the F1-Score**, improving balance between precision and recall.
+A custom classification threshold was selected to **maximize the F1-Score**, improving balance between precision and recall, especially in imbalanced datasets like this where identifying the positive class (purchasers) is important.
+This optimization ensures that the model's predictions are aligned with a desired balance between false positives and false negatives.

 ![](https://github.com/idayatakinwale/Customer-Purchase-Prediction-in-E-Commerce/blob/main/images/optimized%20random%20forest.png)